jschr/bootstrap-modal/README.md

 Set the inital width of the modal.

 + **height**
-Set the inital width of the modal.
+Set the inital height of the modal.

 + **loading**
 Toggle the loading state.